namberino/namberino.github.io/content/posts/tvc-modeling.md

 ### Plotting the simulation data with no gimbal angle

-We'll also extract the position, velocity and acceleration results into a variable and initialize a `time` variable for plotting.
-Speaking of plotting, let's plot all these results out to see how our rocket performed.
+Let's plot all these results out to see how our rocket performed.
 We'll plot out the data on the Z axis first:

 ```py
 # plot data (Z axis)